Jujie-YANG/hmnist_classification/outline.md

 ## Related Work
-CNN limitation: Convolutional neural networks (CNN), the most prevailing architecture for deep-learning based medical image analysis, are still functionally limited by their intrinsic inductive biases and inadequate receptive fields.

 1. 2019:
     - CNN:
         - Indonesia researchers use CNN develop the identification system in 2019.
 The accuracy of training and testing reach 80% and 78% respectively.